 Josephine, in her continued campaign to have the right to perform these examinations overthrown, wrote letters to all and sundry containing detailed accounts women had given her of the horrors to which they had been subjected.
 One such letter containing the following account was sent to Dr. J.J.
 Garth Wilkinson, a Swedenborgian and homeopathist with a practice in London:

-Dr Wilkinson annexed Josephine’s letter (which used capital letters as above) to the pamphlet he published in 1870 entitled Forcible Introspection of Women for the Army and Navy by the Oligarchy Considered Physically and she was no less sparing in detail when she addressed public meetings called to raise support for the reform of a law she saw as benefitting men while victimising women.
+Dr Wilkinson annexed Josephine’s letter (which used capital letters as above) to the pamphlet he published in 1870 entitled Forcible Introspection of Women for the Army and Navy by the Oligarchy Considered Physically,and Josephine was no less sparing in detail when she addressed public meetings called to raise support for the reform of a law she saw as benefitting men while victimising women.

 Awkward indeed.
-Josephine had struck at the core of the double standard that said men could only satisfy their sexual desires with the prostitute class rather than The Angel of the Hearth who tended their home and children.
-The double standard that said prostitutes preyed on men for financial gain, with men as their hapless victims, as such women both aroused and gratified desire.
+Josephine had struck at the core of the double standard that said men could only satisfy their sexual desires with the prostitute class rather than The Angel in the House who tended their home and children.
+This double standard said prostitutes preyed on men for financial gain, with hapless males as their victims, as such women both aroused and gratified desire.

-Was this middle aged lady of genteel background dangerous as well?
-She was certainly a threat, as she dared to tell men they needed to change in the male dominated society of mid 19th century Britain.
+Was this middle-aged genteel lady, wife of a schoolmaster and clergyman, dangerous?
+She was an agent of progress, certainly.
+She was also a threat to the established order, as she dared to tell men they needed to change in the male dominated society of mid-19th century Britain.

-A dangerous woman by any stretch of the imagination and a heroine and role model of her era.
+A dangerous woman by any stretch of the imagination.